Health Library

 Types of diagnostic tests:

-• X-ray: the most common test for an elbow injury
+• X-ray - The most common test for an elbow injury.

-• Magnetic resonance imaging (MRI): provides a more detailed image of both soft tissues and bone.
+• Magnetic Resonance Imaging (MRI) - Provides a more detailed image of both soft tissues and bone.
 It can look at tendons and ligaments, which cannot be seen with X-rays alone.
 It is particularly important in tennis elbow to detect the degree of tendon degeneration.

-How Do I Treat Tennis Elbow?
+How do I Treat Tennis Elbow?

-Once the diagnosis of tennis elbow is made, your doctor will determine the best possible treatment plan.
+Once the diagnosis of tennis elbow is made, your child’s doctor will determine the best possible treatment plan.

-Conservative management:
+Conservative Management:

 • Wearing an elbow strap called a counterforce brace can be beneficial.